2015 Call Report Preparation

 - Determine the RCC coding classification requirement … whether to consider borrower, purpose or collateral when coding a loan

-- Correctly report all loan information, income, charge-offs & recoveries, averages, past dues & nonaccruals
+- Correctly report all loan information, income, charge-offs and recoveries, averages, past dues and nonaccruals

 - Correctly report on balance sheet and off balance sheet items for risk weighting on RCR

 - Correctly report assets used for the FDIC assessment calculation

 - Determine the correct classification of all noninterest income and noninterest expense accounts